-Investments at September 30, 2016 Standard & Poor's Rating
+Investments at September 30, 2017 Standard & Poor's Rating

 Local government investment pools AAAm

-Commercial paper A-1
+Government agencies AA+

-Municipal bonds AAA and AA+
+Municipal bonds AAA, AA+, AA, and A+

 TexasTERM commercial paper A-1

 Concentration of Credit Risk - Concentration of credit risk is the risk of loss attributable to the magnitude of investments in a single issuer.
 Central Health's investment policy limits the percentage of the combined portfolios for each type of eligible investment to reduce the risk of principal loss.